WiseGrammers/WiseLang/README.md

 ## Running the program

-you this to run wiselang interpreter in normal mode
+use this to run wiselang interpreter in normal mode
 ```
 python src
 ```